Barn-Raiser/project-planning/mvp.md

 ## MVP - Sprint 1

 #### Create
-* Visitor (not logged in) can create a "Need", with attributes:
+* As an unauthenticated visitor, I can submit a form to create a "Need", with the following attributes:
     * Point of contact
     * Description
     * Start time